AndorfLab/cytoFlagR/README.md

 This tool was developed using R version 4.4.1, the version required to run this tool.
 Download and install R from [here](https://cran.r-project.org/)

 cytoFlagR requires several R and BioConductor packages to run.
-Information on BioConductor can be found [here](https://www.bioconductor.org/install/).

 Use the package_installer.R function to install the missing required packages from the list below
 ```